Category Archives: Local SEO

 You can’t put a single paragraph on a webpage about HVAC services and expect that to inform your potential customers in any meaningful way, nor will it reward you with a top spot on the search engine results page.

-I will go ahead and beat this point to the ground: Google wants what your site visitors want
+I will go ahead and hammer this point home: Google wants what your site visitors want

-When potential customers click through to your website from the results page or a citation page, they expect to find relevant info.
-There is no value if you have generic or lackluster content or minimal content volume.
+When potential customers click through to your website from the results page or a citation page, they expect to find relevant information.
+There is no value if you have generic or lackluster content, or if your content volume is minimal.

 You’re not adding anything worth reviewing; thus, you aren’t considered an optimal candidate for Google to serve up in the rankings.

-We know that quality content is necessary for HVAC businesses, but incorporating location keywords into the content will impact local SEO.
+We understand that high-quality content is crucial for HVAC businesses, but incorporating location-specific keywords into the content can have a significant impact on local SEO.

 It’s one thing to kick butt for the keyword search “best heating company,” but if the user follows suit with typical behavior, they’re going to tack on their city name or zip code to get more tailored results.

-In fact, Google often prompts adding “near me” or even the user’s city (based on location services).
+In fact, Google often prompts users to add “near me” or even their city (based on location services).
 You will not seem relevant if you haven’t optimized your service area (or areas).

-Utilizing strong H1 tags with the city name alongside high-performing search keywords will help your site make leaps in bounds.
+Using strong H1 tags with the city name, along with high-performing search keywords, will help your site make significant improvements.

 Local HVAC Landing Page